-When purchasing items for a new baby, you’ll be tempted to buy the best because we all want the best for our children.
-However, a baby doesn’t care about brand names and what pram influencers and celebrities happen to use.
+We all want the best for our children, but your baby doesn’t care about brand names or celebrity-endorsed products.
 So long as the items are clean and meet current safety standards, it’s worth looking at second-hand options for prams, cribs and baby clothes.

-As much as we want to recycle, there are certain items you’ll want to buy new.
-Examples of this are the mattress your baby will sleep on, even if the cot itself is second-hand.
+As much as we want to recycle, there are certain items you’ll want to buy new, like a baby mattress.
 Compare different options, look at price reductions via discount vouchers and sales such as the Black Friday sales season to save money.

-A period away from work to look after a baby might mean not putting money into your retirement account.
 Check whether your employer will be contributing to your retirement while you’re on parental leave.
-You can also take steps to sort out your super, including making a co-contribution while you’re not earning a full-time wage.
+Then, take steps to sort out your super, including making a co-contribution while you’re not earning a full-time wage.

-Think about where you want to give birth, including in the public health system or a private hospital.
-While you might have private health insurance, there are still hidden bills involved with both options, and you should also look at other services such as midwifery group practices to find what works best for you.
+While you might have private health insurance, there are still hidden bills involved.
+Look at all available options, including midwifery group practices, to find what works best for you.

-Babies introduce a whole lot of ongoing expenses to your budget, such as nappies, wipes, and baby food.
-These smaller daily costs add up, ranging from $791 to $1059 in Australia.
-Given this is a wide range, an emergency fund can be useful for managing unexpected costs.
+Babies introduce a whole lot of ongoing expenses to your budget.
+For example, nappies, wipes, and baby food quickly add up, ranging from $791 to $1059 in Australia.
+This is where the emergency fund comes in handy for unexpected expenses after the baby is born.

-Just as when you fly, the emergency briefing tells you to put your own mask on before helping others, you need to budget for self-care so that you can be the best parent to your new baby.
-That could include preparing meals in advance so you can grab nutritious food easily or prioritising time for exercise if this makes you feel good.
+When you fly, the emergency briefing tells you to put your own mask on before helping others.
+Make sure you budget for self-care so that you can be the best parent to your new baby, including being able to afford to enjoy activities you love.

 Having a baby is one of the greatest value adds to your life.